-- The optical mode, which may comprise TEM, EFTEM, or STEM. - Spotsize (1-11). - Probe mode (microprobe, nanoprobe). - The Magnification range, which can be either High-Magnification (HM) or Low-Magnification (LM).
+- The optical mode, which may comprise TEM or STEM. - The EF represents the switch between TEM and EFTEM (in case of energy filter) - Spotsize (1-11). - Probe mode (microprobe, nanoprobe). - The Magnification range, which can be either High-Magnification (HM) or Low-Magnification (LM).
 Furthermore, you can toggle between the HM and LM by clicking the button. - The Liquid Nitrogen level in the Column and Autoloader or Cryo Loading Station (CLS).
 The liquid nitrogen level will be shown on Autoloader systems only when in Cryo temperature mode.
 In all other cases, the highest temperature will be displayed to indicate the system is (not yet) in Cryo temperature mode.
 It is recommended to look at the home page for all temperatures available for column or Autoloader.

-MiCo TEM Spotsize 3 Microprobe LM 40 x Column 85% Autoloader 85% Home
+MiCo ТЕМ Spotsize 3 Microprobe LM 40 x Column 85% Autoloader 85% Home